TUMMALA-AKSHAYA/Cred-AI-ble/README.md

 2.  **Hashing:** The Express backend generates a **SHA-256 hash** of the resume file.
 3.  **Decentralized Storage:** The resume file is uploaded to **IPFS**, returning a decentralized **Content Identifier (CID)**.
 4.  **On-Chain Immutability:** An **Algorand Smart Contract** is executed to **mint an ASA credential token** and securely record the **IPFS CID** and the user's **public wallet address** on the Algorand blockchain.
 This token *is* the credential.

 ---

-## 🖼️ Architectural Diagram & Wireframes

-**(NOTE: In a real submission, place the diagram image here or link to an external file.)**

-[Link to High-Level System Architecture Diagram (e.g., Figma/PDF)]

----

 ## 💻 How to Run (Planned)